ISSTAD: Incremental Self-Supervised Learning Based on Transformer for Anomaly Detection and Localization: Experiment

 \subsubsection{Training Parameter Settings}

 \textbf{Image Input}: We resize each input image to 3×224×224 and divide it into 14×14 patches, with each patch being 3×16×16, using the standard processing method for ViT.

-\textbf{Model Initialization}: In our experiments, we use the Mae-Pretrain-Vit-Large model, which is derived from the ViT-Large model.
-The encoder consists of 24 Vit-Blocks, while the decoder is designed to be lightweight, incorporating 8 multi-head attention (MHA) blocks.
-The initial parameters of the model are obtained from Haiming He's team, who trained the model on the ImageNet1K dataset.
+\textbf{Model Initialization}: In our experiments, we utilize the Mae-Pretrain-Vit-Large model, derived from the ViT-Large model.
+The encoder comprises 24 Vit-Blocks, while the decoder is designed to be lightweight, incorporating 8 decoder Transformer blocks with a feature token dimension of 512.
+The initial parameters are obtained from Haiming He's team, who trained the model on the ImageNet1K dataset.
 All experimental code is implemented using PyTorch.

 \textbf{Stage 1 Training Parameters}: We optimize the model using the AdamW optimizer and apply linear learning rate scaling similar to MAE: $lr = {lr}{base} \times batchsize/256$.
 The ${lr}{base}$ is set to 1e-3, the batch size is 20, the weight decay is 0.05, and the momentum is $\beta 1 = 0.9,~\beta 2 = 0.95$.
 We employ half-cycle cosine learning rate decay and train each class of data for 120 epochs.